alan-turing-institute/scivision_huggingface_objectdetection/README.md

 Model repository for the [scivision](https://scivision.readthedocs.io/) project that enables loading of object detection models from [Hugging Face](https://huggingface.co/models?pipeline_tag=object-detection&sort=downloads).

-Via the scivision API, the [top 10 downloaded Image Classification models from Hugging Face](https://huggingface.co/models?pipeline_tag=object-detection&sort=downloads) (of models with a model card, last updated 31st May 2022) can be installed, loaded and run.
+Via the scivision API, some of the [top downloaded object detection models from Hugging Face](https://huggingface.co/models?pipeline_tag=object-detection&sort=downloads) (of models with a model card, last updated 31st May 2022) can be installed, loaded and run.
 The list of models is as follows:

 1. [facebook_detr_resnet_50](https://huggingface.co/facebook/detr-resnet-50)
 2. [hustvl_yolos_small](https://huggingface.co/hustvl/yolos-small)